-Originally hailing from San Diego, California, violinist Kimberly Durflinger is based in Montréal, Canada where she is a substitute violinist for several professional orchestras in Canada, a contracted musician with RWS Entertainment Group, a session musician for recording projects, and a private violin teacher at Long and McQuade.
+Originally hailing from San Diego, California, violinist Kimberly Durflinger is based in Canada where she is a substitute violinist for several professional orchestras, a contracted musician with RWS Entertainment Group NYC, member of the rock band Vaerisa in Toronto, a session musician for recording projects, and a private violin teacher at Long and McQuade.

 Currently, Kimberly works as a substitute violinist for the Canadian Opera Company Orchestra, I Musici de Montréal, and the Kitchener-Waterloo Symphony Orchestra.
+She also performs with the Orchestra of Northern New York and the Middlebury Opera Company of Vermont.
 One of her dreams is to play full time in a professional orchestra in which she has been taking auditions for.
-She has made it to the finals in auditions for the Edmonton Symphony Orchestra, Philadelphia Opera Orchestra, Quebec Symphony Orchestra, I Musici de Montréal, and the Grand Rapids Symphony.
-Additionally, Kimberly has been newly contracted by the RWS Entertainment Group based in NYC.
+She has made it to the finals in auditions for major symphonies such as the Edmonton Symphony Orchestra, Philadelphia Opera Orchestra, Quebec Symphony Orchestra, I Musici de Montréal, and the Grand Rapids Symphony.
+Additionally, Kimberly has been newly contracted by the National Academy Orchestra of Canada for their Summer concert series.